seeniforu/Java-Automation-Framework/README.md

   - Case 5 - It'll Launch the Given URL, If Input Field was found in the Page It'll try to pass Some inputs to the Field (Can be Configured with Positive and Negative values) to do a Noraml Input Field Check.
   - Case 6 - It'll Launch the Given URL, Sort elements according to tag name given.

 ### Above are some common Default Testcases.
-User can also do,
+Additional Features are,

-- Start Writing Own Testcases.
+- User can Start Writing **Own Testcases** using Existing Methods.
-- Navigate to Next pages using a Part of URL.
+- It has **Multi-Browser Execution**.
+All you need to do is Give Driver Path and Name of the Browser User want to Execute in Project Settings File.
+- It has **HEADLESS MODE** Feature, If enabled in Project Settings File, User cannot see Driver Execution but you'll get all results Once execution is completed.
+- User Can Run Test in **INCOGNITO MODE** by Enabling It in Project Settings File.
+- User Can Setup their **Own PROXY** for Safe Execution.
 - It has both Selenium based and My own methods of Element accessing using xpath, classname, id etc.,
   - These have Arguments like Primary Id or Classname.
 The method is Configured in a way, If Primary Fails It'll try to access the element using Alternate Xpath.
   - Xpaths, Classname, id are Seperated for Easy Maintenance.
-- It has **Multi-Browser Execution**.
-All you need to do is Give Driver Path and Name of the Browser User want to Execute in Project Settings File.
-- It has **Headless Mode** Feature, If enabled in Project Settings File, User cannot see Driver Execution but you'll get all results Once execution is completed.
-- User Can Run Test in **Incognito Mode** by Enabling It in Project Settings File.

 ## When, Where and Who can Use this Tool